dnmfarrell/Lepr/README.md

 Lepr
 ====
 "Leper" is a tiny Lisp-like written in Perl.
 It supports lambdas, conditional execution and quoting.
+It's lazy as hell; all work is deferred to thunks until demanded.

 Function parameters can use sigils to denote the type they hold, which is type-checked at run time.
 Lepr uses functional scoping rules.

 Lepr is mostly "pure"; `set` and `print` are the only forms which don't return a value.
-Looping is done via recursion, symbols once defined cannot be re-defined.
+Looping is done via recursion, symbols once set cannot be re-defined.
+Here I was influenced by the book [Introduction To Functional Programming](https://www.semanticscholar.org/paper/Introduction-to-functional-programming-Bird-Wadler/0e19b6c7fb5ac38f9c5cd5316f07d3b5c2d84a62) (Bird & Wadler 1st ed.).
+It's difficult to match the elegance of ML without pattern matching but thanks to Lisp's syntax, Lepr is quite terse.

 Peter Norvig's article on [Lispy](https://norvig.com/lispy.html) inspired me, I hope it inspires you too.